fkyeeb/H2O/tutorials/tutorial.md

 - `unpruned/` - contains processed* homolog trees and *pruned* ortholog trees
 - `pruned/` - contains processed* homolog trees and *unpruned* ortholog trees

-*_processing is a necessary tree cleaning process, involving labeling duplication nodes and removing tip duplications that are less than `min_ingroup_taxa`._
+*_processing is a necessary tree cleaning process, involving labeling duplication nodes and removing tip duplications that are less than `min_dupl_overlap`.
+The processed homolog trees in `pruned/` folder also went through pruning._

 If the input tree file name is `cluster1.subtree` and `.subtree` is entered as the `tree_file_ending`:
 - Rooted homolog trees  - `cluster1_rooted.tre`